UKCloud/documentation/articles/vmware/vmw-faq.md

 The minimum unit of time for use is one hour.
 Part hours will be rounded up.

-Dedicated Compute has a minimum commit of three months.
+Dedicated Compute has a minimum commit of 30 days.

 ### What are the charges to transfer data between VMs within the same data centre?